Ranked: The 25 Best Road Trip Movies Ever Made

 Note: Use the link at the bottom of the article to navigate to the second page.

 There are certain rules to a great road trip film that always need to be followed.
-You need a set of deep pockets to fill a bench with an all-star cast, you must have a compelling set up to go along with an interesting McGuffin at the end of your Google Maps destination, and never forget the journey will always need to be more interesting than the pot at the end of the rainbow.
+You need a set of deep pockets to fill a bench with an all-star cast.
+It would help if you had a compelling setup to go along with an interesting McGuffin at the end of your Google Maps destination.
+Also, never forget that the journey will always need to be more interesting than the pot at the rainbow’s end.

-In honor of the road trip comedy Stuber, please take a minute or two to read my list of the 25 best road trip movies ever made, while expanding the definition to not just include Planes, Trains, or Automobiles, but also tanks, boats, farm equipment, anything with non-motorized wheels, and even a sturdy pair of feet with a set of comfortable shoes.
+In honor of the road trip comedy Stuber, please take a minute or two to read my list of the 25 best road trip movies ever made (in no particular order) while expanding the definition not just to include Planes, Trains, or Automobiles, but also tanks, boats, farm equipment, anything with non-motorized wheels, and even a sturdy pair of feet with a set of comfortable shoes.

 The 25 Best Road Trip Movies Ever Made, courtesy of M.N.
 Miller

 A no-frills look at the true story of a US marine who escorts the body of a 19-year old soldier back to his home in Wyoming.
 It’s a beautifully restrained performance by Bacon.
 His scene in the airport security demanding to be searched in private quarters was depicted with great dignity.
 It still burns me Bacon lost out to Brendan Gleason at the 61st Emmy Awards for this performance.

 The comedy starring, at the time, a real-life couple of Burt Reynolds and Sally Field.
 Along with icon Jackie Gleeson, Smokey and the Bandit are bootleggers who have to haul hundreds of cases of Coors from Texarkana to Atlanta.
 The great Alfred Hitchcock called this one of his favorite films, which is good enough for me.